 Converting cultural heritage into usable data

 How can we make the information in handwritten historical research reports accessible and searchable?
-Data scientists at Leiden University are collaborating with other universities on a method for improving access to cultural heritage.
+Data scientists at Leiden University are working with other universities on a method that will improve access to cultural heritage.

 Between 1820 and 1850, eighteen explorers from the Natural Sciences Commission for the Dutch East Indies travelled through the Indonesian archipelago.
 During their expeditions, they studied the exotic flora and fauna.
 Their reports, totalling around 17,000 richly illustrated pages, are held by the Naturalis Biodiversity Centre.
 The collection gives a magnificent picture of the biodiversity in that region at the beginning of the 19th century.

 The pages of the reports have now been scanned and are digitally accessible, but simply googling them by place name or animal species is not yet an option.
 The research project ‘Making Sense of Illustrated Handwritten Archives’ aims to change this.
-By converting the archives into searchable and analysable data, other researchers will soon be able to cast new light on a wide range of historical and biological questions.
+It will convert the archives into searchable and analysable data, thus enabling other researchers to cast new light on a wide range of historical and biological questions.
 In addition to Leiden University, the other participants in this project are Naturalis Biodiversity Centre, the University of Twente, the University of Groningen and the publisher Brill.

 Data patterns in a jumble of images